SECRET-GUEST/barcraft/README.md

 In release section you can download an executable ready to launch (portable) made for windows with pyinstaller.

-It's a non-signed software because I prefer to save my money for real stuff, so it will be detected as a malware from bad anti-virus, you can still test on sandbox here  : https://www.virustotal.com/gui/home/upload
+It's a non-signed software because I prefer to save my money for real stuff, so it will be detected as a malware from bad anti-virus.

 Or compile it by yourself , I made a tutorial downside of this page.